mccormicka/Mockgoose/README.md

 findOne();
 findById();

-#Mockgoose comes with a reset() method that allows you to reset the Mockgoose database
-simply call mockgoose.reset() to delete all the collections and models in the database or call mockgoose.reset('schema name') to delete all the associated models for a schema.
+Mockgoose comes with a reset() method that allows you to reset the Mockgoose database simply call mockgoose.reset() to delete all the collections and models in the database or call mockgoose.reset('schema name') to delete all the associated models for a schema.

 Update() is not currently supported.

+#TODO before releasing as npm
+* Setup test harness.